Logistic function: Modeling early COVID-19 cases

 where $\theta_1,\theta_2,\theta_3$ are real numbers, and $\xi$ is a positive real number.
 The flexibility of the curve $f$ is due to the parameter $\xi$: (i) if $\xi = 1$ then the curve reduces to the logistic function, and (ii) as $\xi$ approaches zero, the curve converges to the Gompertz function.
 In epidemiological modeling, $\theta_1$, $\theta_2$, and $\theta_3$ represent the final epidemic size, infection rate, and lag phase, respectively.
 See the right panel for an example infection trajectory when $(\theta_1,\theta_2,\theta_3)$ is set to $(10000,0.2,40)$.

 One of the benefits of using a growth function such as the generalized logistic function in epidemiological modeling is its relatively easy application to the multilevel model framework, where information from different geographic regions can be pooled together.

 In chemistry: reaction models

 The concentration of reactants and products in autocatalytic reactions follow the logistic function.

 The degradation of Platinum group metal-free (PGM-free) oxygen reduction reaction (ORR) catalyst in fuel cell cathodes follows the logistic decay function, suggesting an autocatalytic degradation mechanism.

 In physics: Fermi–Dirac distribution

 The logistic function determines the statistical distribution of fermions over the energy states of a system in thermal equilibrium.
 In particular, it is the distribution of the probabilities that each possible energy level is occupied by a fermion, according to Fermi–Dirac statistics.

+In optics: mirage

+The logistic function also finds applications in optics, particularly in modelling phenomena such as mirages.
+Under certain conditions, such as the presence of a temperature or concentration gradient due to diffusion and balancing with gravity, logistic curve behaviours can emerge.

+A mirage, resulting from a temperature gradient that modifies the refractive index related to the density/concentration of the material over distance, can be modelled using a fluid with a refractive index gradient due to the concentration gradient.
+This mechanism can be equated to a limiting population growth model, where the concentrated region attempts to diffuse into the lower concentration region, while seeking equilibrium with gravity, thus yielding a logistic function curve.